cairo-book/cairo-book/src/ch204-02-11-segment-arena.md

   <span class="caption">Snapshot 1 - Valid Segment Arena builtin segment</span>
 </div>

-On the second snapshot both the cases shows the error consitions where in the first case invalid state occurs when `info_ptr` contains _non-relocatable_ value `ABC`.
-Error triggered when accessing info segment.
-In The second case the error triggers when there's a inconsistent state.
+The second snapshot shows two error conditions.
+In the first case, an invalid state occurs when `info_ptr` contains the _non-relocatable_ value `ABC`.
+The error is triggered when accessing the info segment.
+In the second case, the error occurs when there's an inconsistent state as shown in the snapshot, `n_squashed` is greater than `n_segments`.

 <div align="center">
   <img src="segment-arena-error.png" alt="invalid segment arena builtin segment"/>